The Craig Wright May 2016 Signing Sessions Debacle, In Full Context

 A: Yes.” — Vel Freedman, Gavin Andresen (10)

-Then something dramatic happens.
+No. There will be no Satoshi Nakamoto reveal AGAIN.
+Because something ‘dramatic’ happens.
 Craig Wright appears to have attempted to commit suicide.
 Other sources told me this attempt appeared very “staged”, as the wounds healed within days.

 “Q: And then Robert MacGregor sends a message on May 4th, 2016, you’re all waiting for Craig to send this transaction, and can you read what he says to you?